tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 “Tea,” it said.
 “To bring you down the rabbit hole.”

-I shook my head.
+I retched.

+It wanted me to drink my own blood—my own tears?

-“Drink it all up."
-He hissed, voice dropping to a low growl. "*Unless you’d like some more*.”
+“Hurry up and drink."
+He hissed, voice dropping to a growl. "*Unless you’d like some more*.”

 My fingers closed around the chipped porcelain, hands shaking.
+I brought it to my lips.

-What choice did I [have](https://www.reddit.com/r/TalesFromTheCryptid/comments/jba8ww/story_master_list/)?
+What other choice did I [have](https://www.reddit.com/r/TalesFromTheCryptid/comments/jba8ww/story_master_list/)?